MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ### Fit a logistic regression model by using the training data (`X_train` and `y_train`).

-The data in the two Dataframes were portioned into groups that will be utilized to train and and test the logistic regression model
+The data in the two Dataframes were portioned into groups that will be utilized to train and and test the logistic regression model.
+The data was the fit to the model and predictions were tabulated.
+The data showing the comparision between predicted and actual results were read into a DataFrame for further examination.

 <img src="ReadMe Pics/Pic 16.png" width="390" height="42">